Jul 17, 2025

 Issues with Crummy Wiring or Exposed Cables

-Worn-out or poorly set-up wiring can spark or get too hot.
+Worn-out or poorly set-up wiring can spark or overheat.
 Cables that aren’t covered properly can get banged up.
 They’re also at risk from weather or wear and tear.
-This messes up how they work.
-It can also lead to shocks or fires.
+This messes up how they work and can even lead to shocks or fires.

 Risks of Bare or Damaged Cables

 Cables with no insulation or torn coverings are really dangerous.
 Without good insulation, electricity can leak out.
-This might shock someone or start a fire if it touches something flammable.
-Damaged insulation also lets water in or wears out from rubbing.
+It poses a certain risk to personal safety.
+Damaged insulation can also let water in or wear out from friction.

 What Makes Insulated Cables So Great?